 Farm Radio International is a Canadian-based, not-for-profit organization working in direct partnership with approximately 400 radio broadcasters in 38 African countries to fight poverty and food insecurity.

-Farm Radio International is a Canadian-based, not-for-profit organization working in direct partnership with approximately 400 radio broadcasters in 38 African countries to fight poverty and food insecurity.
+Farm Radio International is a Canadian not-for-profit organization that works in direct partnership with more than 500 radio partners across 38 African countries to fight poverty and food insecurity.
 Our materials are also available electronically to broadcasters and to rural development organizations in Africa, Asia and Latin America.

 Charitable Registration Number (BN) 11888 4808 RR0001